geodynamics/pylith/docs/user/examples/subduction-3d/step06-slowslip.md

 This example simulates several slow slip events on the slab interface.
 We prescribe a time history of slip, varying the slip amplitude as a function of time.
-We also output the displacement field at fake CGNSS stations using `OutputSolnPoints`.
+We also output the displacement field at fake GNSS stations using `OutputSolnPoints`.
 For this simulation, we use linearly elastic materials.
 {numref}`fig:example:subduction:3d:step06:diagram` shows the boundary conditions on the domain.